emarro/emarro.github.io/_posts/2023-06-28-MultiModal-Machine-Learning.md

 ---
 # The Power of Data

-I'm sure I don't need to convince any reader of this about the unreasonable effectivness of data.
+The abundance of good quality data is one of the main reasons machine learning methods have been able to get so good at a number of tasks.
 The more good quality data you have, the better your discriminator is at classifying or the richer the examples your generative model is able to provide.
-Yet for as good as a model may get, we are fundamentally limited by the types of data we use to train a model.
+Yet for as good as a model may get, we are fundamentally limited by the _types_ of data we use to train a model.

 Let's do a little thought experiment, let's say I'm training a text classifer that is given a sentence, and returns whether or not the person saying that sentence meant for the sentence to be sarcastic.
 So for example, our input this